veekthor04/quiz_app/README.md

 Submission:
 	Submission can either occur automatically when the time run out or manually by clicking the any of the two submit buttons available.
 Whenever the submit button is clicked it triggers a confirm function to make sure the user is ready to submit.
 Timer:
 	The timer is placed at the top of the screen to make it easy for the user to keep an eye on.
+Retake and attempt:
+	For developmental of trial purpose, the retake status can be ticked.
+If the retake status is unticked the user will have limited attempts which will help to prevent multiple attempts.
 LINKS
 Project Link: https://veekmcqs.herokuapp.com/
 GitHub Link: https://github.com/veekthor04/quiz_app